 open/close all folders

 - Bubblegum Crisis, featuring both the Knight Sabers' "Hardsuits" and the bulkier Battlemover suits other factions use.
+Genom and the AD Police also have their own "powered suits".

 - In order to combat fully-cyborg individuals (like the protagonists), paramilitary organizations in Ghost in the Shell occasionally requisition Power Armour.
 They're exceedingly rare, however.